nik-popov/tradevault-connectsync/ReadME.md

      -H "Authorization: token ${GITHUB_TOKEN}" \
      https://api.github.com/repos/${OWNER}/${REPO}/forks
    ```
-   This command sends a POST request to fork the repository into your GitHub account.
+   This sends a POST request to fork the repository into your account.

 ---

-## Creating a Feature Branch
+## Creating a Feature Branch 🌿

 Once you have your fork cloned locally, create a new branch for your feature or bug fix: